FreerGit/degen/README.md

 - [ ] Options for trades feed
   - [ ] delete
   - [ ] search
+    - To finish search multiple things need to happen.
+    1. If markets are not in localstorage then go to point 2.
+ELSE go to point 3.
+    2. All markets across linear, perp and spot needs to be fetched for each exchange.
+    3. display all exchanges in modal and search bar for markets, this should be 5-10k pairs.
+    4. After all pairs are chosen, save it.
+    5. Reinstate the websocket subscription for the updated pairs.
   - [X] settings
 - [ ] liq feed
 - [ ] options for liq feed